apache/sling-site/src/main/jbake/content/documentation/development/logging.md

 ### Embedded Installation

-For a simpler installation, the Commons Log `all` bundle embeds Logback Core, Logback Classic and SLF4J 2.x and does not not Spifly.
+For a simpler installation, the Commons Log `all` bundle embeds Logback Core, Logback Classic and SLF4J 2.x API and does not need Spifly.
+Make sure to *not* install SLF4J API separately.

 ## Initial Configuration